-Alternatively, if your fronds are not particularly healthy-looking, or it they look out of proportion to your pot, you can cut them off to reveal only the young, emerging shoots.
+Alternatively, if your fern’s fronds are not particularly healthy-looking, or it they look out of proportion to your pot, you can cut them off, as above, to reveal only the young, emerging shoots.
+Pot these babies as described earlier.
 It’s fun to watch these tender fiddleheads unfurl and become graceful green arms.
 Well, it’s fun for me.

 As you can see, my 15-minute dividing-and-potting job resulted in 6 “new” ferns.
 (If I’d continued the job for a full hour, you’d see at least 24 new ferns in the picture above.)
 Some will be displayed on lamp brackets attached to my various window gardens, and others will be given as birthday and holiday gifts to plant-minded friends.
 If you live near me, I’ll gladly give you one.